Why Your Best Month Didn't Repeat: The 7 Pattern Variables That Kill Consistency (And How to Diagnose Which One Is Yours)

 Repeat cycle

-Most operators: Celebrate breakthroughs, don’t notice that it requires unsustainable energy, and are surprised by crashes.
+Most operators celebrate breakthroughs, don’t notice they require unsustainable energy, and are surprised by the crashes that follow.

 The fix: Sustainable energy budgeting